 There seem to be two major Steampunk camps.

-The purists that strive for period accuracy and are more into dressing up in Victorian style as was in the day with a few Steampunk embellishments.
+Foe the purists, steampunk fashion for females strive for period accuracy and are more into dressing up in Victorian style as was in the day with a few Steampunk embellishments.
 These people appreciate the historical aspect of the genre and enjoy going back in time.

 The Free Spirit